 His book entitled Wounded Innocents and Fallen Angels (Praeger Publishing, 2003) addresses child abuse, sexual abuse, child abduction and child neglect.
-It also addresses aggression committed by children - homicide, sexual assault, vandalism/arson, and paricide.
+It also addresses aggression committed by children - homicide, sexual assault, vandalism/arson, and parricide.
 A parenting book entitled A Parent's Journey: Parenting From Conception Through Adolescence (Praeger, 2003) is available.
 He has also written Hancuffed: A Friendship Of Endurance (Publish America, 2008) and Stone Cold Souls: History's Most Vicious Killers (Praeger, 2008).
-His most recent book is Survivors, (Greenwood, 2010) an inspiring description of surviving trauma
+Survivors, (Greenwood, 2010), an inspiring description of surviving trauma, was released in 2010.

 Most notable in Dr. Moffatt's publications is the development of a risk assessment checklist.
-In its develompent, Dr. Moffatt examined hundreds of homicide cases, including domestic homicides, workplace homicides, school shootings, spree, serial homicides, and sexual homicide.
+In its development, Dr. Moffatt examined hundreds of homicide cases, including domestic homicides, workplace homicides, school shootings, spree, serial homicides, and sexual homicide.
 Through reviews of these cases and examination of the perpetrators involved, he has established criteria for assessing the likelihood for violence in individuals as well as ways to prevent violence in the workplace, at school, and at home.
 These criteria are used by businesses and schools around the world.